dougeby/IntuneDocs/intune/apple-school-manager-set-up-ios.md

  >[!NOTE]
 	>ASM with user affinity requires [WS-Trust 1.3 Username/Mixed endpoint](https://technet.microsoft.com/library/adfs2-help-endpoints) to be enabled to request user token.
 [Learn more about WS-Trust 1.3](https://technet.microsoft.com/itpro/powershell/windows/adfs/get-adfsendpoint).

  - **Enroll without user affinity** - The device is not affiliated with a user.
 Use this affiliation for devices that perform tasks without accessing local user data.
-Apps requiring user affiliation (including the Company Portal app used for installing line-of-business apps) won’t work.
+Apps requiring user affinity (including the Company Portal app used for installing line-of-business apps) won’t work.

 6. Select **Device Management Settings**.
-These items are set during activation and cannot be changed without a factory reset. configure the following profile settings, and then select **Save**:
+These items are set during activation and require a factory reset to change. configure the following profile settings, and then select **Save**:

 	- **Supervised** - a management mode that enables more management options and disabled Activation Lock by default.
 If you leave the check box blank, you have limited management capabilities.

 	- **Locked enrollment** - (Requires Management Mode = Supervised) Disables iOS settings that could allow removal of the management profile.
 If you leave the check box blank, it allows the management profile to be removed from the Settings menu.

-  - **Shared iPad** - (Requires **Enroll with User Affinity** and **Supervised** mode) Allows multiple users to log on to enrolled iPads with their managed Apple ID created in the Apple School Manager portal.
+  - **Shared iPad** - (Requires **Enroll with User Affinity** and **Supervised** mode.)
+Allows multiple users logon to enrolled iPads by using a managed Apple ID.
+Managed Apple IDs are created in the Apple School Manager portal.

   >[!NOTE]
   >If **Shared iPad** mode is enabled in a profile and either **User Affinity** or **Supervised** mode is then set to **Off**, Shared iPad mode is disabled for the enrollment profile.

-  - **Maximum Cached Users** - Requires **Shared iPad** = **Yes**) Creates a number of partitions upon the device available for individual users.
+  - **Maximum Cached Users** - (Requires **Shared iPad** = **Yes**) Creates a partition on the device for each users.
 The recommended value is the number of students likely to use the device over a period of time.
 For example, if six students will use the device regularly in the course of a week, set this number to six.

 	- **Allow Pairing** - specifies whether iOS devices can sync with computers.
 If you choose **Allow Apple Configurator by certificate**, you must choose a certificate under **Apple Configurator Certificates**.